Friendly paths for finite subsets of plane integer lattice. I

 The same conclusion must hold for every integer diagonal of any other quadrant.
-Thus, we have proven the main structural result. \begin{prop} Every inseparable set $\mathcal{P}$ can be represented in the form
+Thus, we have proved the main structural result. \begin{prop} Every inseparable set $\mathcal{P}$ can be represented in the form

 Here $1,2,3$ and $4$ correspond, respectively, to the namesake quadrant.
-The notation implies that integer diagonals with numbers $v_{r,i}$ fully belong to $\mathcal{P}$, and these exhaust all its points.
-Also,
+The notation implies that integer diagonals with numbers $v_{r,i}$ fully belong to $\mathcal{P}$, and these exhaust all of its points.
+We have

-\end{prop} Let us call the quadruple $[N_{1},N_{2},N_{3},N_{4}]$, the \emph{type} of the representation $\theta$, and $\max N_{i}-\min N_{i}$ its \emph{variation}.\\ 0
+\end{prop} Let us call the quadruple $[N_{1},N_{2},N_{3},N_{4}]$, the \emph{type} of the representation $\theta$, and $\max N_{i}-\min N_{i}$ its \emph{variation}.\\

+Calculations will confirm that in fact $v_{r,1}=1$ for all inseparable sets.
 Surely, only specific choices of such representation of an integer $n$ produces an inseparable configuration.
 Computational part of this proposition will be treated in Section \ref{sec-fin}, while a theoretical part will be dealt with in \cite{antra-dalis}.
-We remark that all results of this paper can be checked by hand and do not depend on computer codes.
+We however remark that all results of this paper can be checked by hand and do not depend on computer codes.